'Tottenham is where Bale wants to be' - Agent confirms talks between Real Madrid and Spurs | Goal.com

 Gareth Bale's agent Jonathan Barnett says that Real Madrid are in negotiations with Tottenham over a move for the Wales star.

-Bale originally left Spurs for La Liga in 2013, with the former Tottenham star winning four Champions League titles during his time in Spain.
+Bale originally left for La Liga in 2013, with the former Spurs star winning four Champions League titles during his time in Spain.

 The winger has fired 105 goals in 251 matches at Real Madrid, having also won two La Liga titles to go with those four European triumphs.